 This report has taken very much into account the European added value assessment Mechanism to resolve legal and administrative obstacles in a cross-border context, prepared by the EP Research Service and released in May 2023, which identifies and assesses three policy options: (1) status quo (such as b-solutions, EGTC, BFP, …), (2) soft-law measures (raising awareness and capacities), and (3) adopting a new legislative instrument (ECBM 2.0).
 The third option seems to have the highest impact in addressing legal and administrative obstacles.
 This assessment also quotes b-solutions very often.

 In the hypertexts above you can download these documents, but here you also have the URLs:

 Draft Report: https://www.europarl.europa.eu/doceo/document/REGI-PR-740608_EN.pdf

-The Committee of the Regions also works out an Own Opinion European CB Mechanism 2.0 at the COTER Committee.
-The Rapporteur is Magali Altounian (Renew Europe, FR) from the PACA Region and the discussion will take place next 22-23 June.
-After that, it might go to the Plenary for decision.
+The Parliament might approve this report in September, and the Committee of the Regions also works out an Own Opinion European CB Mechanism 2.0 at the COTER Committee.
+The Rapporteur is Magali Altounian (Renew Europe, FR) from the PACA Region and the discussion took place on 23 June.
+This draft will be discussed for approval in the CoR Plenary of 9-11 October.